NTIG-Uppsala/elevhalsa-skylt/documentation.md

 To change the resolution of the Raspberry outputs navigate to settings>screen configuration>configure>screens>HTMI-X>resolution>your desired resolution

-To start Configuring your Raspberry Pi 4 Model B, Create a directory named "Git" in /home/pi/.
+To start Configuring your Raspberry Pi 4 Model B, Create a directory named "Git" in your Rasberry file manager /home/pi/.

 Change active directory to the Git directory with the command